Russia humiliates Borrell in Moscow

 US sanctions on Cuba were "methods of colonialist oppression ... invented by the United States" and copied by the EU in its sanctions on Russia, Lavrov said.

-He claimed the US was persecuting supporters of former president Donald Trump and EU states were persecuting anti-government protesters, including in Catalonia, in Borrell's home country, Spain.
+The US was persecuting supporters of former president Donald Trump and EU states were persecuting anti-government protesters, including in Catalonia, in Borrell's home country, Spain, Lavrov claimed.

-And he accused EU leaders of being "deluded" and "culturally arrogant" in accusing Russia of trying to assassinate Navalny last year.
+And EU leaders were "deluded" and "culturally arrogant" in accusing Russia of trying to assassinate Navalny last year, the Russian minister said.

 'Frank engagment'